eroullit/dabba/README.md

 meals are regrouped and dispatched throughout the city with a high efficiency rate, every day of the year.

-The project has 3 main components:
+The project has 4 main components:
 * `libdabba` - low-level zero-copy network library
+* `libdabba-rpc` - protobuf-based rpc library for dabbad and dabba
 * `dabbad` - multi-threaded task manager and IPC query processor
 * `dabba` - CLI 'à la git' to communicate with dabbad and submit tasks